jstrieb/poker-chipper/README.md

 # How Poker Chipper Works

-Poker chipper uses mixed integer nonlinear programming (MINLP), which is a form of constrained, nonconvex optimization, to optimally pick poker chip denominations.
+Poker Chipper uses mixed integer nonlinear programming (MINLP), which is a form of constrained, nonconvex optimization, to optimally pick poker chip denominations.